One Chart Compliance with 21 CFR Part 11 (Posted 8/6/12)

 Articles from HHS, CDC and NIH

-Please note: In addition to the requirments listed in these articles, the IRB local requirements must be satisfied.
+Please note: In addition to the requirements listed in these articles, the IRB local requirements must be satisfied.
 The IRB must review and approve any authorization used with a research study.

 Complete text of letter from HHS Office of Civil Rights (OCR) advising that the HIPAA Privacy Rule does not require IRBs to review stand-alone HIPAA authorizations for compliance with Privacy Rule requirements.
 The letter further states that HHS regulations governing protection of human subjects (45 CFR Part 46) do not require that stand-alone HIPAA authorizations be reviewed or approved by IRBs.
 According to OCR, such review and approval is only required if the HIPAA authorization language is integrated into the informed consent document for human subject research.